ApesofWrath/ApesScouter/README.md

 # Apes Scouter

 Apes Scouter is the system used by FRC Team 668, [*The Apes of Wrath*](http://apesofwrath668.org/) for scouting at competition.
-It is used as a local "offline" webserver running on a [Raspberry Pi](https://www.raspberrypi.org/), but could be used online as a web app as well.

 Apes Scouter is written in Ruby using the [Sinatra](http://sinatrarb.com) framework and uses MySQL as the backing datastore with [Sequel](http://sequel.jeremyevans.net/) as the ORM.
-Development and production are run on UNIX (Mac OS and Raspbian), but it should work on other Linux distributions as well.
+Development and production are run on UNIX (Mac OS and Ubuntu), but it should work on other Linux distributions as well.
 No promises that it will work on Windows.

 Many parts of this project are based on the [Cheesy Parts](https://github.com/Team254/cheesy-parts) system created by FRC Team 254, *The Cheesy Poofs*.